taobataoma/meanTorrent/README.md

 28. Admin can update or set users Vip attribute data manual in manage page.
 29. Admin or oper can set torrent 'VIP' attribute, all these torrents only __VIP__ user can list and download.
 30. Complete torrents maker group support, Admin can create a group and set a founder, and the founder can add or remove member users.
+31. Complete movie collections support, Admin can create a collection and insert any movie into it, user can view collection and download all torrents of the collection.

 #### Chat room feature:
 1. Users name list